McNeil Myth vs. Facts

 Residue trees can remain standing to help regenerate a logged area.
 Residue trees left standing draw CO2 out of our atmosphere, and do so at a much higher rate than the small seedlings that might grow up in their absence.
 Left to grow, they are just as effective at sequestering CO2 as 'higher-value' neighbors harvested for sawlogs or veneer.
 If contracts like BED's are in place for the purchase of these "residues," however, the trees are cut, chipped, transported to McNeil, and burned; sending an immediate pulse of CO2 into the atmosphere.

 In theory, burning genuine sawmill or logging residues like branches and sawdust (which only make up a small fraction of McNeil’s total fuel) would be less harmful than burning whole trees.
 A peer reviewed study from 2018, however, showed that even this form of biomass energy is not compatible with limiting global warming to 1.5 C, because leaving these residues behind to naturally decompose results in a much slower release of carbon and contributes to long-term carbon storage in the soil.
-In other words, even if McNeil lived up to the dramatically misleading claim that they only burn leftovers from logging projects that would still occur independent of the plant, the plant’s operation would still be incompatible with a livable future climate.
+In other words, even if McNeil lived up to the dramatically misleading claim that they only burn leftovers from logging projects that would still occur independently of the plant, the plant’s operation would still be incompatible with a livable future climate.

 Myth: McNeil is a carbon-neutral source of power, and we don’t have to count the carbon emissions from biomass.
 Burning wood is much better for the climate than fossil fuels.